xverizex/gameboy_emulator/README.md

 * https://rgbds.gbdev.io/docs/v0.6.1/gbz80.7/
 ---
 ### What is realized?
-In current day I have implemented following thigs:
+In current day I have implemented following things:
 * carried out opcodes from 0x00 to 0x0f
 ---
 This work is like a routine work, but I like this work, because I have created beautiful things in the future.